bmirandab/dsp/03-command_line.md

 > > It is a command used to build and execute commands from standard input.
 It reads streams of data from standard input, then generates and executes command lines; thus it can take output of a command and pass it as argument of another command.

-> > Example: **ls | xargs -n 10 echo** This command will generate a list of files names and directories but specifies how many file names or directory names are processed by echo on each iteration, in this case it would be 10.
+> > Example: **ls | xargs -n 10 echo**: This command will generate a list of files names and directories but specifies how many file names or directory names are processed by echo on each iteration, in this case it would be 10.